dibyendumajumdar/ravi-compiler/README.md

 * parser (Mostly Done) - responsible for generating abstract syntax tree (AST).
 * typechecker (Mostly Done) - responsible for assigning types to variables when possible.
 * linearizer (Work in progress) - responsible for constructing a linear IR representation of the AST.
-* optimizer (TODO) - responsible for improving the code
+* optimizer (Work in progress) - responsible for improving the code
 * codegenerator (TODO) - responsible for generate C code

 Our goal is to provide a re-usable Lua/Ravi parser/code generator that can be used by all kinds of tools and utilities.